A Comprehensive Guide to Social Engineering Prevention

 Most of the time, the best protection that an admin or a user can implement is not to weaken the already solid and secure security settings enabled by default.

-Like most email clients, most browser clients have strong, default security settings.
+Most browser clients have strong, default security settings like most email clients.
 Internet browsers have been popular attack targets for decades.
 Those attacks have forced browsers to become extraordinarily strong at defeating known attacks.

-Most major browsers include content filtering, reputation services, and almost an obnoxious number of warning prompts if a user goes to download or execute potentially malicious content.
-With that said, browsers routinely get dozens of found bugs patched each month.
+Most major browsers include content filtering, reputation services, and almost an obnoxious number of warning prompts if a user downloads or executes potentially malicious content.
+With that said, browsers routinely uncover dozens of found bugs patched each month.
 As a result, browsers are always full of readily exploitable vulnerabilities.

 Malware writers and phishers are constantly looking for, finding, and exploiting newly discovered vulnerabilities.
 It is truly a war of constant attrition between the browser vendors and malicious actors, and the browser vendors are often playing catch up.
 But like email clients, the best thing most admins and users can do is keep their browser patched and up to date and not weaken the already relatively strong security configuration settings.